 Basic: In Marion County, "if it grows, it goes."
 All fruit and vegetable matter and any coffee grounds and filters can go into your yard debris cart or into your home compost pile.

-In Salem, Keizer, Silverton, Stayton, Turner and Woodburn, all food waste including meat and dairy can go into your Mixed Organics cart along with napkins, paper towels and pizza boxes and of course your yard debris.
-(Check with mcrecycles.net to see if your city has joined those with food waste composting.)
+In Salem and Keizer, all food waste including meat and dairy can go into your Mixed Organics cart along with napkins, paper towels and pizza boxes.